zephyris/discoba_slfinder/README.md

 Detected spliced leaders are very unlikely to be full length, but are likely long enough to be 'good enough' for trimming from reads to improve transcriptome assembly, mapping trans-splicing sites and identifying/quantifying unprocessed transcript.

 ## Transcriptome
 A fasta file of a de-novo assembled transcriptome is required as an input.
-A relatively low-quality transcriptome, ie. only the more abundant mRNAs, is OK and can be generated relatively quickly from a small number (eg. 1 million) of Illumina RNAseq reads.
+A relatively low-quality transcriptome, ie. only the more abundant mRNAs, is OK and can be generated relatively quickly from relatively few (eg. 1 million) Illumina RNAseq reads.
 In general, transcriptomes built from longer reads and paired ends are better for spliced leader detection.

 `buildTrialTranscriptome.sh` is provided to perform a simple de-novo build from Illumina `.fastq` or `.fastq.gz` files.
 To use, first install the necessary dependencies: